CombustionToolbox/combustion_toolbox_sample/README.md

     <img src="./sample/output/example_1_gui/gui_3_labels.svg" width="600">
 </p>

-**Figure 5.** Post-processing the results of `Example 1` through the GUI (part II): In particular, the chemical composition correspond to the case selected in the tree object ($\phi = 0.5$).
+**Figure 5.** Post-processing the results of `Example 1` through the GUI (part II): In particular, the chemical composition corresponds to the case selected in the tree object ($\phi = 0.5$).

-Lastly, the GUI also allows to visualize the results in a more interactive way.
+Lastly, the GUI also allows us to visualize the results more interactively.
 To do so, we need to click the `Custom Figures` sub-tab.
-Then by selecting the mixture to be plotted as the products (strP), the equivalence ratio as the parameter to be varied in the x-axis (phi) and the temperature as the property to be plotted in the y-axis (T), we should obtain the following figure:
+Then by selecting the mixture to be plotted as the products (strP), the equivalence ratio as the parameter to be varied in the x-axis (phi), and the temperature as the property to be plotted in the y-axis (T), we should obtain the following figure:

 <p align="left">
     <img src="./sample/output/example_1_gui/gui_4_labels.svg" width="600">